arnog/mathlive/.github/ISSUE_TEMPLATE.md

 ### Actual Behavior

-> (Required) What happened when you followed the steps above?
+> (Required) What happens when you follow the steps above?

 ### Expected Behavior

 > (Required) What did you expect to happen instead?
-It may be obvious to you what should have happened, but if you don't state it explicitly it may not be obvious to others.
+> It may be obvious to you what should have happened, but if you don't state it explicitly it may not be obvious to others.

 ### Environment

+**MathLive version**  _If using the cortexjs.io site, the version is displayed at the bottom of the page.
+If using the library, the version is available by typing `console.log(MathfieldElement.version)` in the console.
+Include the output of that command here.

 > Is this a regression: did it use to work in a previous version?

-**MathLive version**  _If using the cortexjs.io site, the version is displayed at the bottom of the page.
-If using the library, the version is available as `MathfieldElement.version`_

 **Operating System** _macOS, Windows, iOS.
 Include the version_